DanArmor/vtuber-go/README.md

 Also don't forget to change backend url in `frontend/src/config.ts` accordingly to your setup and setup database params in .env *and* config.yaml.

-Also you need to create empty `secrets.ts` file in `frontend/src` directory.
+Furthermore, you need to create empty `secrets.ts` file in `frontend/src` directory.

 ### How to populate data